OlivierGaillard/hayshoursrpi/README.md

 - Python abstract class `Persistable` defines the API to save data.
 - Unittests define tests for calculation and persistence.
 - They are two implementations with `FilePersist` and `SQLPersist`.
+- Depending on variable `STATEFUL_TYPE` the `server.py`
+  will call the `persistfactory` to use a database or a file to save its data.

 ### Kubernetes Deployments